Icebreaker Games LogoIcebreaker Games

 Ideal icebreaker situations for this game include:

-• Team check-ins and retrospectives
+• Team retrospectives or weekly check-ins

-• Building psychological safety
+• Building psychological safety in new or stressed teams

 Important Notes